Digital Simulators - Siemens Gamesa

 With a singular focus on renewable energy sector, they have installed products and technology in more than 90 countries, and employ more than 23,000 professionals worldwide.

-VR is a very powerful tool for enhancing the retention rate.
-Particularly, the ability to cooperate and converse while in VR adds a whole other level.
-VR ensures that we can reduce the needed hands-on training by 70-80%, this is done by practicing processes and procedures in a safe virtual environment.
+VR is a potent tool for enhancing the retention rate.
+Particularly, the ability to cooperate and communicate in VR adds an additional level to the learning outcome.
+VR ensures that we can reduce the needed hands-on training by 70-80%.
+This is done by practicing processes and procedures in a safe virtual environment.

 Kent Riise Neupart